FENGGENYU/proj_style/README.md

 ```
 $ Back_projected\back_projection.exe
 ```
-In the directory 'data\data_set_name\style_path', there are output pictures which show representative style patch localization on selected shapes.
+In the directory 'data\data_set_name\style_patch', there are output pictures which show representative style patch localization on selected shapes.

 The style localization is colored blue.
 If you can't find blue in one picture, it may mean that the style area can't be seen in this view.

-These images are named as 'model index\_patch index\_view index.bmp'.

 ### Usage 2: Complete Runing process